sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 To perform a set of statements once for each integer or object number in a given range, use this syntax:

 ```
-for variable in \[expression-1..expression-2\]
+for `variable` in \[`expression-1`..`expression-2`\]
-  statements
+  `statements`
 endfor
 ```

 The two expressions are evaluated in turn and should either both return integers or both return object numbers; `E_TYPE` is raised otherwise.
-The statements are then executed once for each integer (or object number, as appropriate) greater than or equal to the value of expression-1 and less than or equal to the result of expression-2, in increasing order.
+The `statements` are then executed once for each integer (or object number, as appropriate) greater than or equal to the value of `expression-1` and less than or equal to the result of `expression-2`, in increasing order.
 Each time, the given variable is assigned the integer or object number in question.
 For example, consider the following statements:

 ```
 evens = {};